15. Audio Processors MTX5-D/MTX3

 15.7.8.
 “Sampling Rate Converter” dialog box

-Click to open "Sample Rate Converter" in the context menu of the "Slot In" or "Slot Out" component editor.
+Click to open "Sampling Rate Converter" in the context menu of the "Slot In" or "Slot Out" component editor.

 Here you can turn on/off the SRC (Sampling Rate Converter) of the MY4-AEC or MY8-AE96S that is installed in the device’s slot, and specify the word clock setting of the output.